GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The Analytical Engine does not occupy common ground with mere 'calculating machines.'
-It holds a position wholly its own, and the considerations it suggests are more interesting in their nature.
+> ### With testing, I know straight away when I added a bug.
+That lets me fix the bug immediately, before it can crawl off and hide.
 >
-> ~ *Ada Lovelace*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts